 IDMC wants to thank all the participants and the partners that supported this workshop.

-Dagmar Hovestädt: Expert from Federal Foundation for the Study of the Communist Dictatorship in Eastern Germany.
+Dagmar Hovestädt: Expert from Federal Foundation for the Study of Communist Dictatorship in East Germany.

 Dr. Germina Nagat: Director of the Investigation's Department at the National Council for the Study of the Securitate Archive in Bucharest.